Long Beach Breakers

-The Long Beach Breakers were a minor league baseball team that played at Blair Field in Long Beach, California.
-They played in the independent Western Baseball League since 1978 and were not associated with any Major League Baseball team.
+The Long Beach Breakers were an independent league baseball team that played at Blair Field in Long Beach, California.
+They played in the independent Western Baseball League from 2001–2002 and were not associated with any Major League Baseball team.

 The Breakers were founded in 2001 and owned by Jerry Schoenfeld, a California businessman.
 They won a league championship in their 2001 inaugural season.
-They played for two seasons and were coached by Dodger Catcher Steve Yeager.
+They played for two seasons and were coached by Los Angeles Dodgers catcher Steve Yeager.
 The staff of coaches consisted of bench and hitting coach Joe Magno, former associate scout for the Cincinnati Reds and college baseball coach, along with pitching coaches John Curtis of the California Angels and George Throop of the Kansas City Royals.
-Players included Matt Luke, Marc Gutfeld, Doug Grabek and pitcher Ritchie Linares.
+Players included Matt Luke, Marc Gutfeld and pitcher Ritchie Linares.
 The team was folded along with the league after the 2002 season.
 It was replaced in 2005 by the Golden Baseball League's Long Beach Armada.